pakx/VClipMangler/devlog.md

 # devlog

+## 20230614

+- expanded notes in #20230520 (v0.0.1)
+- edited notes in #20230603 re issue 7
+- renamed all occurrances of "VclipMangler" -> "VClipMangler"; should've paid better attention to consistent naming at the outset :/
+- renamed test/app.lua -> test/tests.lua (the thinking behind the original name was that "app.lua" would test overall app or use cases; more narrowly named modules would test subparts; now looks like 1 file will suffice)
+- renamed most current tests to TestUsecase...
+- tests.lua; added tests for all actions.{public functions} not covered in existing TestUsecase* tests
+- tests.lua; added TestCoverage() to test that VClipMangler public functions are covered; see function comments
+- edits re using external script to maintain window size
+  - added ini-settings `cmdOnActivate`, `cmdOnClose` for os commands to run when extension is activated or closed
+  - used to start/stop an autohotkey script to watch/maintain window size
+  - see readme.md#maintaining-window-size
+- updated to v0.5.0

 ## 20230603

 - fixed [Sometimes on clicking "Add" both newly-added and added-just-previously clips are set to same title, etc](https://github.com/pakx/VClipMangler/issues/7), as follows:
-  - the underlying reason for this was due the current clip, i.e. mdl.clip, being added directly to the clips-list
+  - the underlying cause for this was, on Add, the current clip, i.e. mdl.clip, being added to the clips-list and mdl.clip continuing to point to it
-  - thus after a first Add, mdl.clip pointed to the newly-added clip in the clips-list
+  - thus after a first Add, mdl.clip pointed to the newly-added clip (say, "clip-1") in the clips-list
-  - further edits to the current clip affected mdl.clip (aka the clip in clips-list)
+  - further edits to the current clip affected mdl.clip (and hence also clip-1)
-  - the next Add, depending on forgoing edits, resulted in the second-added clip and the first-added clip above both showing similar edits
+  - the next Add, depending on interim actions, resulted in the second-added clip ("clip-2") and clip-1 both showing similar edits; i.e., clip-1 is added to the clips-list, further edits are made to mdl.clip (which clip-1 doesn't yet reflect visually as the clips-list hasn't been refreshed), then a clip-2 w/ new id is added, the clips-list is refreshed, shows clip-2 ... and clip-1 w/ very similar edits, as if clicking Add updated clip-1
-  - the "sometimes" in the issue depended on whether view-edits invoked acts.updateClip() before the Add button were clicked: if it did, such as when using the time-adjust buttons, it resulted in mdl.clip being modified (and reflected in the clip in the clips-list); if acts.updateClip() were not called before the Add button (e.g. times were typed into the textbox) the issue didn't show
+  - the "sometimes" in the issue depended on whether view-interactions invoked acts.updateClip() before the Add button were clicked: if it did, such as when using the time-adjust buttons, it resulted in mdl.clip being modified (and being reflected in clip-1 in the clips-list); if acts.updateClip() were not called before the Add button (e.g. only the title were edited, or times were typed into textboxs) the issue didn't manifest
-  - addressed as follows: acts.updateClip(): on saveToList, after successful save set mdl.clip to a copy of what was saved; note that on Select we were already setting mdl-clip to a copy of the selected clip rather than to the clip itself
+  - addressed as follows: acts.updateClip(): on saveToList, after successful save set mdl.clip to a copy of what was saved; note that we were already doing similar on Select -- setting mdl-clip to a copy of the selected clip rather than to the clip itself
 - updated TestsB04_newClip(); prior version, which shouldn't have passed, didn't have `asNew=true` in the call following "update clip w/ all fields; should succeed"
 - showPlaylist(): edited sorting to be case-insensitive (sort everything lowercase)
 - app.utils.dump(): simplified